 A colony of bigheaded ants has workers in two size groups.
 The larger workers, called major workers, serve as defenders.
 They have very large heads.
 This is where bigheaded ants get their name.

 The smaller workers, called minor workers, are about half as large as the major workers.

 What Do They Look Like?

 There are several species of bigheaded ants.
-They are found in many parts of the U.S, but they are more common in the warmer areas.
-Bigheaded ants frequently nest in the soil near homes.
-They make their nest under logs, stones, and woodpiles.
-Occasionally they nest under the slab of the house and enter through cracks or expansion joints.
+They are found in many parts of the U.S, but they are more common in the warmer areas such as Florida.

 Outdoors, bigheaded ants feed on seeds and insects.
 The major workers use their large jaws, called mandibles, to crack the seeds.
 Bigheaded ants also eat honeydew that they gather from aphids.

 When they enter homes, bigheaded ants seem to prefer foods that are high in protein, like meats and peanut butter.